lbrenman/Amplify-Fusion-Unstructured-to-Structured-Classifer/README.md

 # Amplify Fusion - Unstructured to Structured Classifer

-An Amplify Fusion unstructured data to structured data classifer demonstration.
+An Amplify Fusion unstructured data to structured data classifer demonstration implemented as follows:

-Invoice, contract and receipt PDF files are ingested by SFTP, converted to text using LlamaParse and then classified and converted to predefined schema by an LLM.
-Finally the data is inserted into a database for reporting and downstream processing/usage.
+* Invoice, contract and receipt PDF files are ingested by SFTP
+* PDF is converted to text using [LlamaParse](https://www.llamaindex.ai/)
+* Text classified and converted to predefined schema by a [Grok](https://groq.com/) `llama-3.1-8b-instant` LLM using the Fusion OpenAI Connector
+* Structured data is inserted into a [Neon Postgres](https://neon.com/) database for reporting and downstream processing/usage

-The Fusion project export, LLM prompt and test sample files are all incuded.
+The Fusion project export, LLM prompt and test PDF sample files are all incuded.

+## How to Use

+* Download repo
+* Import the `Unstr2StructClassifier.zip` project export into your Fusion tenant
+* Configure connection with your credentials for LlamaParse and Neon Postgres
+* Set Postgres Table using SQL below
+* Use an SFTP client such FileZilla to upload pdf files to Fusion

 ## Postgres DB